- About Us

 - promote equal opportunities for each employee or candidate for a job as part of recruitment, access to training, remuneration, social protection, internal mobility and career development.
 Only the skills, experience and personal skills must be taken into consideration;

 - promote diversity, because we believe that the diversity of our employees and of our external Partners is a strength and one of the key elements of our success.

-- The International Assistance Group expects from its stakeholders that they adhere to the fundamental principles of the International Labor Organization (ILO), especially those relating to the work of children, forced labour, working time, remuneration, freedom of association and non-discrimination.
+- The International Assistance Group expects its stakeholders that they adhere to the fundamental principles of the International Labor Organization (ILO), especially those relating to the work of children, forced labour, working time, remuneration, freedom of association and non-discrimination.

-- The International Assistance Group’s stakeholders ensure equal opportunities for all with respects to recruitment, training, remuneration, appointment and professional development on the basis of personal skills and aptitudes.
+- The International Assistance Group’s stakeholders ensure equal opportunities for all with respect to recruitment, training, remuneration, appointment and professional development on the basis of personal skills and aptitudes.
 The International Assistance Group’s stakeholders’ management and their workforce are aware of the role and personal responsibility in preventing risks of accidents and health impairments.

 4. RESPONSIBILITY TO THE ENVIRONMENT

 - The International Assistance Group’s stakeholders seek to save natural resources and reduce the impacts of emissions, effluents and waste in all their activities in order to preserve the natural environment.

 - The International Assistance Group aims to promote the applications of rules on environmental protection by its suppliers, subcontractors and considers compliance with these rules as a criterion by which they are to be chosen.